evanchooly/github-issues-maven-plugin/README.md

 # github-issues-maven-plugin
-Generates a markdown file listing closed issues against the targeted milestone for use in generating release notes.
+Generates a file in markdown format containing issued closed by a specified milestone for use in generating release notes.